PaddiM8/elk/docs/basics/data-types.md

 String interpolation is done by surrounding code with braces preceded by a dollar sign in a string literal, for example `"Value: ${x + 1}"`.
 This is only possible with double quote strings.
+Environment variables can also be interpolated, for example `Var: $VAR`.

 ### Iteration